kagiimee/kagiimee/README.md

 ## Hi my name's Kagiura but you can call me Kagi.
 ## At least that's what my friends call me:^
-I'm mostly around the Market place as Giyu/Yoriichi or TFC area as Pierrot!
+I'm mostly around the Market place as Giyu/Yoriichi, TFC area as Pierrot!
+And near gifts as Geto!
+Come greet me, i don't bite;D
-Come see me sometimes.

 <!--
 **kagiimee/kagiimee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.